go-kivik/kivik/x/sqlite/README.md

 ## Status

-This driver is incomplete, and not yet usable.
-But watch this space.
+This driver is incomplete, experimental, and under rapid development.

 ## Incompatibilities